 It comes with four different tips including a tongue cleaner, and its easy-fill reservoir holds enough water for 45 seconds of use.

-In this short video clip you can see the cordless version in use.
+In this short video clip you can see the Cordless Plus Waterpik in use.
 The user says he loves using it (and it only made that much of a mess because he was trying to talk while using it!).

-Quite a few people have had an issue with the battery on the unit, but have been able to get a replacement product quite easily if the fault occurs within the 2-year warranty period.
+Quite a few people have had an issue with the battery in their Waterpiks, especially with the Cordless Plus, but have been able to get a replacement product quite easily if the fault occurs within the 2-year warranty period.

 The other big name in the electric flossing market is Philips Sonicare AirFloss.
 These flossers use a different kind of technology which combines bursts of air and water.
 Since they don't have a continuous flow of water they use much less, and so don't require a bulky reservoir.

 This design also makes the Philips water flosser less messy to use, as you don't have to lean over a sink while water dribbles out of your mouth.
 Its tips have a thin nozzle which makes it easier to find the correct position between each tooth.